davi133/brush_sfx/README.md

 ## Usage

 On krita's menu bar go to `Tools > Brush SFX`.
-The SFX option enables and disables the sound effects and it will be On by default.
+The `SFX` option enables and disables the sound effects and it will be On by default.
-The Sound Choice option lets you choose which sound you want for your brush.
-Currently there are 2 options: pen(default) and pencil.
+The `Volume` option lets you choose the general volume of the sound effect.
+The `Brush sound` and `Eraser sound` option lets you choose which sound you want for your brush and eraser.
+If the `Sound for eraser` option is marked, the plugin will use the selected eraser sound when using the brush's eraser mode, if it's not marked it will play no sound when using the eraser mode.
+The `Use different sound on current preset` lets you assing a configuration different from the general configuration to your current brush preset.
+The `Volume` of the current preset only changes the volume relatively to the general volume, that is, setting it higher than the general volume will not make it play louder than setting the general volume to max

+## Sound Effects

 When you press your pen or your cursor on the canvas widget it should play the chosen sound.
+Currently there are 6 choices of sound effects:

+0. [no sound] (doesn't count)
+1. eraser
+2. pencil
+3. pen
+4. paintbrush
+5. airbrush
+6. spray can